 River Classification

-Class 2.
+Class II.
 Easy.
 Wide, clear channels.

 Obstacles easily missed, little risk for swimmers.
 Ideal for beginners, seniors and families with small children.
 Perfect for inflatable kayaks.